shahla4539/Kickstarter-analysis_1/README.md

 Louise had the opportunity to attend and enjoy the five plays at **Edinburgh Festival**.
 To help her gather all the information I added a new sheet with a little research in it.
 Utilizing the VLOOKUP in excel, I organized the details of those five plays by pulling the name, blurb, goal, pledge and backer information and then added **Average Donation** column to help Lousie understand what was the **Goal** set for each project and how much people pledged in average.
 This research was done to add some quick knowledge of the similar projects happening outside US.

 ## Statistical Computations
 Statistics provide an unbiased view of the data and make conclusions based on the calculations and the real facts.
 To Help Louise deepen her analysis I started with filtering the Kickstarter data.
+I will Kickstarter campaigns for plays in the U.S. and compare the statistics for the campaigns that succeeded versus those that failed.

 ### Successful US Kickstarters
 Filter on subcategory for "plays."